How to Choose the Best Realtor to Sell Your Home

 Your home is worth what a buyer is willing to pay for it.

-And if that price is substantially high, then a good real estate agent will get it for you.
+And if that price is substantially high, then a realtor with the right qualifications will get it for you.

 5. Compare home selling plans

-Many experienced listing agents can sell a house.
+Many experienced real estate agents can sell a house.

-But there’s a reason why the best real estate agents have a proven track record of selling homes faster and for more money.
+But there’s a reason why some agents have a proven track record of selling homes faster and for more money.

 One of those reasons?

-The individual blueprint they come up with for each home they sell.
+The individual blueprint they create for each home they sell.

 That strategy should look something like this: